Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Background and Motivation

 \subsection{Traditional Virtualization Stacks}

-Existing virtualization stacks can be divided into two main groups: system-level virtualization, Virtual Machines (such as Xen~\cite{barham:2003}, QEMU~\cite{qemu}, and Firecracker~\cite{agache:2020}), and process-level virtualization, containers (such as Docker~\cite{docker} and gVisor~\cite{gvisor}).
+Existing virtualization stacks can be divided into two main groups: system-level virtualization, Virtual Machines (such as Xen~\cite{barham:2003}, QEMU~\cite{qemu}, and Firecracker~\cite{agache:2020}), and Operating System-level virtualization, containers (such as Docker~\cite{docker} and gVisor~\cite{gvisor}).
 VMs and containers virtualize the hardware and the Operating System, respectively.
-These technologies were designed to host long-running applications with high memory footprint demands and therefore are not a good fit for Serverless functions~\cite{sharad:2020}.
-Moreover, both VMs and containers are slow to start and have high memory demands (see Figure~\ref{fig:virtualization-performance}) which may dominate the total function execution time and resource consumption.
+These technologies were designed to host long-running applications with high memory footprint demands that do not match most serverless functions~\cite{sharad:2020}.
+As a consequence, the slow start and high memory demands of such virtualization stacks easily dominate the function startup time and memory consumption.

-There have been multiple attempts to fit traditional virtualization systems into Serverless. \textbf{Runtime reuse} is a popular strategy to reduce the number of runtime startups by keeping a Serverless worker (VM/container and the runtime running within) alive after a function invocation finishes~\cite{aws:warmstart,azure:warmstart,wang:2018}.
-If another invocation is received within a timeout limit, the worker is reused and no worker startup/initialization is required.
-A warm start refers to invocations that were served by an already warm worker as opposed to a cold start which required the startup of a new worker.
+There have been multiple attempts to fit traditional virtualization systems into serverless. \textbf{Runtime reuse} is a popular strategy to reduce the number of runtime startups by keeping a serverless worker (virtualization stack composed of a VM/container and a runtime) alive after a function invocation finishes~\cite{aws:warmstart,azure:warmstart,wang:2018}.
+If another invocation is received within a timeout limit, the worker is reused and no startup/initialization is required.
+A warm start refers to an invocation that is served by an already existing worker as opposed to a cold start which requires starting a new worker.
 Runtime reuse has, however, several limitations.
 First, it does not reduce resource redundancy as multiple concurrent requests still need to be served by independent workers.
-Second, only a small portion of Serverless functions will actually benefit from runtime reuse as the vast majority of functions have very sparse invocations, resulting in only a limited improvement from using warm starts~\cite{sharad:2020}.
-Finally, it creates additional memory pressure to keep workers in memory after an invocation finishes.
-Amazon Lambda~\cite{lambda} and Azure Functions~\cite{functions} workers use a timeout limit of 10 and 20 minutes (respectively) which, when used to run a function invocation that takes 1 second to execute, results in an extremely low effective memory utilization over time of approximately 0.16\% and 0.08\% (respectively) if the worker is evicted due to inactivity.
+Second, only a small portion of serverless functions will benefit from runtime reuse as the vast majority of functions have very sparse invocations (see Figure~\ref{fig:azure:cdf}).
+Finally, it creates additional memory pressure to keep workers in memory after an invocation finishes (see Figure~\ref{fig:azure:usersfunctions}).